pcaston/OpenPeerPower.github.io/source/_integrations/recorder.markdown

 pip3 install mysqlclient
 ```

 After installing the dependencies, it is required to create the database manually.
-During the startup, Home Assistant will look for the database specified in the `db_url`.
+During the startup, Open Peer Power will look for the database specified in the `db_url`.
 If the database doesn't exist, it will not automatically create it for you.

-Once Home Assistant finds the database, with the right level of permissions, all the required tables will then be automatically created and the data will be populated accordingly.
+Once Open Peer Power finds the database, with the right level of permissions, all the required tables will then be automatically created and the data will be populated accordingly.

 ### PostgreSQL